klover-rs/primary-color-v2/README.md

 we have to methods for building, a python script (coming soon), or manual building

-### Method 1.
-The Python script
+### Method 1. installer script

 ### Method 2.
-Manual Building
+Manual Building (assumes linux or macOS)

-for this method we need some additional prerequisites which are optional tho, those will be installed automatically, if you run the python script for building
+for this method we need some additional prerequisites which are optional tho.

 - cbindgen (not required for manual building but can be useful);